We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 Code of Conduct for Property Factors

-If you feel we haven’t complied with the Code of Conduct, you can ask the First Tier Tribunal for Scotland (Housing and Property Chamber) to look at it.
+If you feel we haven’t complied with the Code of Conduct for Property Factors or our duties as a factor, you can ask the First Tier Tribunal for Scotland (Housing and Property Chamber) to look at it.

 This was set up as part of the The Property Factors (Scotland) Act 2011.